 A selection of past projects:

 Maternity cover for Nicola Ranger, Department for International Development (DFID) Climate Change Advisor, June 2015 – March 2016.
-Support to DFID’s Research and Evidence Division and Africa Regional Department.
-Helping to design, coordinate and evaluate a £35M portfolio of resilience and climate science activities.
+Supported DFID’s Research and Evidence Division and Africa Regional Department.
+Helped to design, coordinate and evaluate a £35M portfolio of resilience and climate science activities.

-African Climate Change Resilience Alliance (ACCRA), Principle Investigator and Steering Group Member 2010-2015.
-Oxfam funded (£0.6M).
+African Climate Change Resilience Alliance (ACCRA), Principle Investigator and Steering Group Member 2010-2015 Oxfam funded (£0.6M).
 ACCRA seeks to increase the use of evidence by governments and other development actors in implementing policies that improve poor people’s resilience to climate related hazards.
 Primary role was to lead ACCRA’s research activities in evaluating the impact of development interventions on local adaptive capacity in Uganda, Ethiopia and Mozambique.
+More information here.

 |June-Oct 2014||Visiting Fellow: International Livestock Research Institute (ILRI), the CGIAR Research Program on Climate Change, Agriculture And Food Security (CCAFS), Kenya|